Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

+The constrained optimization to minimize weight variances within a bin, as expressed in (\ref{eq:quadprog}), is similar in formulation to the use of the \textit{principle of maximum uniformity} proposed by Lapenta \& Brackbill \cite{lapenta1995}.
+However, because here we are concerned with a sample-based representation of a distribution function ($f$), the motivation is quite different.
+By minimizing the variance of the particle weights, we ensure that the particles carry near-maximum information about the distribution; whereas, in \cite{lapenta1995}, the objective is to ensure a smooth representation of a continuous field.
+The motivation here is more closely related to the use of uniformly weighted samples in Monte Carlo methods.

-It is also important to note that in some particle evolution models, the dynamics of the system require the weights to evolve.
+In some particle evolution models, such as $\delta f$ formulations as described in section~\ref{sec:intro}, the particle weights must evolve.
 This can lead to sample degeneration in which weights become concentrated on fewer and fewer particles as the simulation proceeds, resulting in a poor distributional representation.
-In this regard, using the cost function (\ref{eq:quadprog}) in the optimization step of the resampling strategy results in keeping the global marker’s weight relatively uniform.
-Similar to particle filtering methods, maintaining relative uniformity in particle weights improves the representation of the distribution over time, reducing the need for frequent resampling and improving particle diversity, see e.g. \cite{beevers2007}.
+Minimizing particle weight variance (\ref{eq:quadprog}) in the optimization step of the resampling algorithm alleviates this degeneracy.
+As in particle filtering methods, maintaining relatively uniform particle weights improves the representation of the distribution, see e.g. \cite{beevers2007}.